 Another great job is to just google your name and see what happens.
 If you came across a news story that was involved in a murder, it wouldn’t go down that much.

-A well written email for internship symbolizes strong identity and personality.
+A well-written email for an internship symbolizes a strong identity and personality.
 There are some things about you on the Internet that you cannot control like a news website article, be prepared to answer any questions you may have if you are asked.

 A good email subject line

 Creating the best subject line is an important way to catch the reader’s attention.
 Studies have shown that a good subject line can dramatically increase email open rates.